Great value rental rates and exclusive special deals

 In general, off-airport providers like Big Value, Omega, Bargain Rental Cars, and Jucy offer the lowest rates on rental cars from Auckland Airport.

-The rates for car hire at Auckland Airport in New Zealand vary widely according to the supplier, the vehicle, and the season.
-To give an idea of what to expect, an economy or compact car can cost as little as around NZD$30 a day.
+The rates for car rental at Auckland Airport in New Zealand vary widely according to the supplier, the season, and vehicle availability To give an idea of what to expect, an economy or compact car hire can cost as little as around NZD$30 a day.
 A luxury car or SUV may cost more than NZD$400 per day.
+Be reminded that to land the best car rental deals, you need to look at more than the price tag but also consider your other travel needs.

-To find a car that suits your budget, enter your travel dates into GoSee’s search engine and compare the many results listed.
-You can use filters to see the ones which match your requirements and sort them by lowest price first to find the best deals.
+To find an affordable car hire that suits your budget, enter your travel dates into GoSee’s search engine and compare the many results for Auckland Airport car rentals listed.
+You can use filters to see the ones which match your requirements and sort them by lowest car rental prices first to find the best Auckland Airport rental car deals.

-The majority of rental suppliers operating in and around Auckland Airport have updated their policies in response to the COVID-19 pandemic.
-Look for features such as “Enhanced Cleaning” and “Contactless Pick Up” in the search listing.
+The majority of car rental suppliers operating in and around Auckland Airport have updated their policies in response to the COVID-19 pandemic.
+Look for features such as “Enhanced Cleaning” and “Contactless Pick Up” in the search listing of Auckland Airport rental cars.
 You can also find more detailed information on each company’s individual website.

-Yes, many rental suppliers have depots elsewhere in the country and will allow renters to book a one-way journey.
-When searching, specify your desired pick-up and drop-off locations to see what is available.
+Yes, many rental car Auckland Airport suppliers have depots elsewhere in the country and will allow renters to book a one-way journey.
+When searching for Auckland Airport car rentals, specify your desired pick-up and drop-off locations to see what is available.

-The majority of rental companies require drivers to be aged 21 or over.
-Some will charge an extra fee for anyone under the age of 25.
+The majority of car rentals Auckland Airport companies require drivers to be aged 21 or over.
+Some will charge an extra fee for anyone under the age of 25, on top of the rates of the car rental deals.

-When you make a booking, you will receive a confirmation that includes detailed instructions for picking up the vehicle.
-This will involve either heading to the rental counter at the airport or calling to be picked up by a shuttle and taken to the depot.
+Not only for rental cars Auckland Airport, when you make a booking you will receive a confirmation or rental agreement that includes detailed instructions for picking up the vehicle.
+This will involve either heading to the rental counter at the Auckland Airport branch or calling to be picked up by a free shuttle bus and taken to the depot.

-You will receive detailed drop-off instructions when you make your booking.
-This will involve either returning the car to the depot from which you picked it up or to the rental car returns area of the airport carpark.
+You will receive detailed drop-off instructions when you make your Auckland Airport car hire booking.
+This will involve either returning the car to the depot of the car rental company from which you picked it up or to the rental car returns area of the airport car park.

 Yes, you should fill up the petrol tank before returning a rental car.
 If you fail to do so, a refill fee will apply.